Skip to main content

 The scoreboard, for most people, is not close.

 Understanding the specific ways dopamine undermines your self-control is the first step toward designing a life where discipline stands a fighting chance.
+Dopamine is only one front in this war; a handful of thinking traps quietly sabotage your habits in parallel, and naming them makes both easier to beat.
 Not through gritting your teeth harder.
 Through changing the game.

 Your brain releases more dopamine while anticipating a reward than when you actually receive it.
 Read that again.
 The buzz you feel opening a notification is bigger than the buzz of reading what it says.
 The excitement of ordering something online peaks at checkout, not when the package arrives.